Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 * normalizing the values based on the (value - average(column))/standard_deviation(column)
 * binning the columns into categorical groups (e.g., low, medium, and high)
 * Turning categorical variables into quantitative variables (e.g., 0 and 1)

+Finally, statistical descriptive analyses are performed using:
+* Chi-Square and analysis of variance (ANOVA) methods for columns with object data type
+* Pearsonr method for columns with numerical data type

 ✓ Link to the notebook: [Link](https://github.com/Farhad-Davaripour/Data_Preparation_Missing_Values/blob/main/Data_Analysis_With_Python.ipynb)